I announced at the end of the last post that this Q&A is officially retired but I’m still getting questions so I guess that part was missed by some.

 And with this… I have about three questions left until I step away from this project and focus on the next one.

-Anonymous asked: It's hard when you ask a budget from a client and he doesn't mention any figure but says they have a tight budget.
+Anonymous said: It's hard when you ask a budget from a client and he doesn't mention any figure but says they have a tight budget.
 One doesn't want to lose a job because of quoting high or even underpricing oneself.
 How would you approach these talks saying you dont want to lose a job?

 Let’s say you’ve run all your numbers and you have to charge $1,000 a day to survive as a photographer.